BaisycCoin/bsycInstall/scripts/readme.md

 Also, if you want to check/start/stop **BaisycCoin**, run one of the following commands as **root**:

 ```
-systemctl status Bsyc          #To check if Bsycum service is running
+systemctl status BaisycCoin          #To check if BaisycCoin service is running
 systemctl start Bsyc           #To start Bsycum service
 systemctl stop Bsyc            #To stop Bsycum service
 systemctl is-enabled Bsyc      #To check if Bsycum service is enabled on boot